newslynx/newslynx-core/README.md

 # newslynx

 V2 of NewsLynx's API and data collection modules.
-This is still a WIP and we should be officially open-sourcing the codebase within the coming month or so.
+This is still a WIP and we should be officially open-sourcing the codebase in late June/July 2015.
 Partially-completed docs are [here](http://newslynx.readthedocs.org/en/latest/).

 For now, please read [the report](http://towcenter.org/research/the-newslynx-impact-tracker-produced-these-key-ideas/) we published for the [TowCenter](http://towcenter.org) on our prototype.